HassanChowdhry/cage-challenge-2-LLM/README.md

 # PPO Baseline

 This repository contains a minimal implementation of a recurrent PPO agent.
+Two agent variants are provided:

-The agent (`Agents/PPOAgent.py`) wraps a lightweight PPO algorithm located in `PPO/PPO.py` (adapted from the `PPO_discrete.py` example) and uses the network defined in `PPO/Recurrent_ActorCritic.py`.
+* **`Agents/PPOAgent.py`** – a basic wrapper around the lightweight PPO algorithm located in `PPO/PPO.py` (adapted from the `PPO_discrete.py` example).
+It uses the network defined in `PPO/Recurrent_ActorCritic.py`.

+* **`Agents/PPOICMAgent.py`** – extends the base agent with an Intrinsic Curiosity Module (ICM) to encourage exploration.
+This demonstrates how the template curiosity module can be integrated into the training loop.

 ## Intrinsic Curiosity Module